yaroslav-kyrychenko/pong-game/README.md

 ## Introduction

 This is my first attempt to build a game using the Python programming language.
-The turtle library was chosed due to several reasong:
+The turtle library was chosed due to several reasons:
 1) it's simple and user-friendly for beginners;
 2) the documentation is understandable for the beginners;
 3) it's a built-in Python library and does not require additional installation.